Abed-Murad/Big-Tech-Coding-Interview-Guide/README.md

 # My Coding Interview Kit (CIK)

-> I started this repo as place to put all my [Leetcode](www.leetcode.com) solutions in one place, then it grew
+> I started this repo as place to put all [my Leetcode](https://leetcode.com/abdallahMurad/) solutions in one place,
-> to become more of a study plan, and a coding interview guide.
+> then it grew to become more of a study plan, and a coding interview guide.
+>
 > The goal of this guide is to prepare me for the coding interviews in high tech companies like Amazon, Facebook,
 > Google, and Microsoft.
 >
+> This is a personal repo that you may see my notes all over the place, you may find some weird commit messages.
+> If I had the time in the future I will make sure organize it more!
+>
+> Good luck :)

-## Core Data Structures
+## Core CS Concepts

 - [ ] Programming paradigms